 Corrosion Resistant Polypropylene Fans

 Corrosion resistant polypropylene fans are best suited to handle the use of formaldehyde within this type of environment as they can withstand harsh chemicals without rusting or corroding.
-Maintenance of the downward draft fume extraction systems is crucial for mortuary and autopsy rooms due to the risk of staff and visitors contracting infectious diseases from airborne droplets, the cacogenic nature of preservatives chemicals and to eliminate any build up of foul odours.
+Maintenance of the downward draught fume extraction systems is crucial for mortuary and autopsy rooms due to the risk of staff and visitors contracting infectious diseases from airborne droplets, the cacogenic nature of preservatives chemicals and to eliminate any build up of foul odours.
 There are certain regulations that must be met according to the latest guidelines set by COSHH.
 When considering the build of a fume extraction system it is important to ensure there is no risk of reintroduction of the exhausted air being blown back into the building through vents or windows so the positioning of the fans and ducting is crucial.

 The Axair ‘S’ range fans are designed to provide high air flow rate against medium system pressures.